Joekrry/Joekrry/README.md

 My dissertation is "Applying Deep Learning to EEG Data for Task classification in Brain-Computer Interfaces."

-I don't have a specific tech stack, I am confident with languages such as:
+I don't currently have a specific tech stack, I am confident with:

-- Python
+- Python                - React
-- C#
+- C#                    - RESTful API
-- C
+- C                     - .NET
-- Java
+- Java                  - Docker
-- JavaScript
+- JavaScript            - SQL
+              + More!

 As well as a variety of frameworks and libraries.